Leadership and AI: Strategic Decision Making in the Age of Human-Analogue Machines

 • Develop institutional character around AI use

-• Create the attention flywheel for your organization
+• Create the attention flywheel for your organisation

 • Build trust through transparency and accountability